observatorium/api/README.md

     	A template replacing --read.traces.endpoint, such as http://jaeger-{tenant}-query:16686 -grpc.listen string
     	The address on which the public gRPC server listens.
-  -internal.tracing.endpoint string
+  -internal.tracing.otlp-http-endpoint string
-    	The full URL of the trace agent or collector.
+    	The full URL of OTLP/http endpoint e.g. http://otel-collector:4318.
+The https:// scheme enables TLS.
+The certificates and other exporter options can be configured via standard OTEL env variables.
 If it's not set, tracing will be disabled.
-  -internal.tracing.endpoint-type string
-    	The tracing endpoint type.
-Options: 'agent', 'collector'. (default "agent") -internal.tracing.sampling-fraction float
+  -internal.tracing.sampling-fraction float
     	The fraction of traces to sample.
 Thus, if you set this to .5, half of traces will be sampled. (default 0.1) -internal.tracing.service-name string